Unless the Lord builds the house, they who build it labor in vain. Psalm 127:1

 11 They will come trembling like a bird out of Egypt,

-and like a dove out of the land of Assyria;
+and like a dove from the land of Assyria.

-and I will settle them in their houses,” says God.
+Then I will settle them in their houses,” says the Lord.

 and the house of Israel with deceit.

 A Reproof of Ephraim, Judah, Jacob

 and carry olive oil into Egypt.